ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

-  Please save all ages as integers, all incomes as floats, and all other data as strings.
+  Please save all ages and incomes as integers, and all other data as strings.
 This will make the data compatible with existing noise functions.

 If a simulant does not have an SSN, do **NOT** include a random SSN.